 How to get to Shigu and when is the best time to visit

 Shigu is about 50 Km from Lijiang but it takes two hours to get there.
-There are no public buses from Lijiang bus station so you’ll have to get to Jinkai Square.
+There are no public buses from the Lijiang bus station so you’ll have to get to Jinkai Square.
 There you’ll find several minivans that drive people from Lijiang to Shigu.
 Before leaving, the driver waits until the car is full.
 It shouldn’t cost more than 20RMB per person.

 What to do in Shigu

-Right where the YangTze river bends there is a mountain that can be climbed to take some amazing pictures of the valley below.
+Right where the Yangtze river bends there is a mountain that can be climbed to take some amazing pictures of the valley below.
 There are several ways to get there but sadly there are no indications along the road.
 You’ll either have to explore the area or ask around.
 The hiking is not very difficult and it won’t take more than 20 minutes.

 Most probably you’ll have to pay some local people to let you pass through their property but it won’t be expensive.
 There are no fees to pay to get to the terrace at the end of the path and this is quite rare in China where almost always you have to buy a ticket to access the best spots.
 We didn’t have to pay anything because we met a very friendly Chinese man who took us to a small path that doesn’t pass through any private property.
-The view from the terrace is amazing especially if you visit Shigu on spring with the rapeseed flowers in full bloom.
+The view from the terrace is amazing especially if you visit Shigu in spring with the rapeseed flowers in full bloom.
 The fields are not as big as the ones in Luoping but they are beautiful anyway.

 This woman spent the whole day with us without asking for any money in return.
 She took us to some amazing places to take pictures of the village and the fields from a different perspective.
 Thanks to her we even met a family who owns a farmhouse and we tried their homemade liquor.